bloxstreet/support/docs/hr-information/frequently-asked-questions.md

 ### <font color="#C21807">If I were to resign or get demoted, can I claim another HR rank again?</font>
 Yes, if you were to resign or get demoted, you are permitted to claim another HR rank.
 Note that you may not claim the same rank more than once.

-### <font color="#C21807">How can I hide my commands?
-Is it mandatory to hide commands?</font>
-You can hide your commands in two ways.
-To execute a command privately using the “/e” method, simply open the chat and enter the command as usual.
-Once entered, place an “/e” before the desired command to ensure it is hidden.
-Additionally, to access the console, simply press the “;” or “’” key on your keyboard.
-This action will display a GUI at the top of your screen.
-Unlike using commands in the chat, the console does not require a prefix before entering the command.
-Hiding commands is not required.
-It is not mandatory to hide commands.

 ### <font color="#C21807">May I purchase items while at the store?</font>
 Yes, all HRs are highly encouraged to test LRs’ and MRs’ greetings, provide feedback if necessary, and purchase items at the store.

 ### <font color="#C21807">I opened a ticket, but no one is answering.
 What should I do?</font>
 In most cases, tickets take up to 24 hours before they are solved.
 Feel free to ping a support staff member if your ticket is not answered within 24 hours.

-### <font color="#C21807">What are the HR activity requirements?</font>
-In order to avoid being reformed, you must spend at least 60 minutes at the store per week.
-You must also be moderately active in our Discord server.
-More information can be found in the Activity Requirements and Inactivity Notices section.

 ### <font color="#C21807">My account has been compromised.
 What should I do?</font>
 In this case, inform an SHR immediately.
 One will be able to assist you and take action.